How do I set up my Class?

 We chose each game's default configuration to effectively deliver its primary teaching objectives.
 This means running a game is a snap.

 1. We recommend grouping the games and surveys into playlists.
-For example, some instructors create different playlist for each topic, while others group by lecture or date.
+For example, some instructors create different playlists for each topic, while others group by lecture or date.
+You will also be asked to select if this activity is meant to be played in-class or as an Online Assignment.

 2. To create a playlist, click the + button next to the Playlist label.
 Give it a meaningful name, and note that students will see this name.